sirchuck/site_works/README.md

             New table where field IS NOT NULL
         $r = new t_mytable('<ORDER BY field',$this->_odb);
             < removes preceeding WHERE so you can build your own statement end clause.
+            NOTE: Only one record is filled with filldata or new table so excluding the where will just result in the last record.
+        * SPECIAL, you can send an array for $id.
+            [$id, $what] if you send an array the first element is your id( 5, 'dog', whatever), the second element is what you want to pull '`field_name1`,`field_name2`'
+            This can be dangerous if you run $r->updateData() because the empty fields in the record would overwrite your database.
+You would use this if you want to pull less data from  your database when you make a new table.
+Ex: you just want your user id, email, and password to match for a login, but you don't need the rest of the database user record.
     $r->fillData(overloaded)
         $r->fillData(true)
             This will pull the last record data, you would only use this typically if you had no key field and just one record.